belabrockmann/100-days-of-code/r1-log.md

 ### R1D70
 Watched [this](https://www.youtube.com/watch?v=_Hp_dI0DzY4) tutorial on design.
 Now I know about the basic design principles and how to apply them.

+### R1D71
+Watched some videos about CSS, new design trends and about identity/logo design.